Shun & Kai Cutlery Care

 Micro-corrosion, which can result in tiny chips or missing pieces in your knife’s cutting edge, can occur because moisture is left on the cutting edge.
 Moisture weakens the stainless steel and promotes micro-corrosion.
 If moisture is left on the cutting edge repeatedly, even normal use in the kitchen can result in small chips in the weakened sections of the edge.
 To guard against this, wash your knife immediately after use and dry it very thoroughly with an absorbent cloth or towel.
 Please take extra care to safely dry the sharp cutting edge of your Shun, keeping your fingers away from the edge.

-After you have washed and dried your knives, store them in a block, knife case, in-drawer tray, sheath, magnetic bar, or in the original box.
+After you have washed and dried your knives, store them in a block, knife case, in-drawer tray, or sheath.
 We do not recommend storing the knives unsheathed in a drawer, as this can be a potential hazard to the blades as well as your fingers.

 Honing and Sharpening

-In order to maximize the life of the blade, regular honing with a Shun steel or sharpening with a ceramic rod will be necessary.
+In order to maximize the life of the blade, regular honing with a Shun steel will be necessary.
 Weekly honing will extend the time between sharpening significantly.
 When the time comes to sharpen these premium blades, we recommend using a whetstone, the Shun electric sharpener (specifically designed to sharpen Shun’s 16° blade angle), or sending the knives to a professional sharpener or to our Tualatin, Oregon center for free sharpening.

 Your Shun or Kai knife comes with free lifetime sharpening.
 Just send the knife to our Tualatin, Oregon facility.
 We’ll sharpen it for free and return it to you.
 (If you live in the area, you may drop by our Warranty Department and we'll sharpen up to two knives for you while you wait.
 More than that and we'll get them to you the next day.)